-I should also mention the ubiquitous cluttered desk that is slowly growing with all kinds of wires, small boxes, and meters that seem to have some kind of important purpose to friends and family.
+I should also mention the typical ham shack cluttered desk that is slowly growing with all kinds of wires, small boxes, coax running out the window, and meters that seem to have some kind of important purpose to friends and family.

-DXCC, WAS, and DXCC 30m after about a year and a half of being back on the air using mostly wires, the Omni C, and yes, even QRP.
-In fact, most of my DXCC 30m was from mountain tops with the 817 and home brew dipole.
+DXCC, WAS, and DXCC 30m with the Omni C, and QRP.
+DXCC 30m was mostly from mountain tops with the 817 and home brew dipole.

 Other hobbies include: guitar, whitewater kayaking, cycling, hunting & fishing, electronics.

 Will be highly active on 6 meters during summer months.
 Antenna is a 4 element 6m beam up about 35 feet.
 2 meter beam: 14 elements up 40 feet.